Arthur Peel, 1st Viscount Peel: Political career

 Peel was elected Liberal Member of Parliament (MP) for Warwick in the 1865 general election and held the seat until 1885, when it was replaced under the Redistribution of Seats Act 1885.
 From 1868 to 1871, he was Parliamentary Secretary to the Poor Law Board and then became Parliamentary Secretary to the Board of Trade.
 In 1873 to 1874, he was patronage secretary to the Treasury, and in 1880, he became Under-Secretary of State for Home Affairs in William Ewart Gladstone's second government.
 On the retirement of Sir Henry Brand, Peel was elected Speaker of the House of Commons on 26 February 1884.

 In the 1885 general election, Peel was elected for Warwick and Leamington.
 Throughout his career as Speaker, as the Encyclopædia Britannica Eleventh Edition noted, "he exhibited conspicuous impartiality, combined with a perfect knowledge of the traditions, usages and forms of the House, soundness of judgment, and readiness of decision upon all occasions".
 Though officially impartial, Peel left the Liberal Party over the issue of Home Rule and became a Liberal Unionist.
-Peel was also an important ally of Charles Bradlaugh, whose campaigns to have the oath of allegiance changed eventally permitted non-Christians, such as agnostics and atheists, to serve in the House of Commons.
+Peel was also an important ally of Charles Bradlaugh, whose campaigns to have the oath of allegiance changed eventually permitted non-Christians, such as agnostics and atheists, to serve in the House of Commons.

-Peel retired for health reasons at the 1895 general election and was created Viscount Peel, of Sandy in the County of Bedford, with a pension of £4,000 for life.
+Peel retired for health reasons prior to the 1895 general election and was created Viscount Peel, of Sandy in the County of Bedford, with a pension of £4,000 for life by Mr. Speaker's Retirement Act 1895 (58 & 59 Vict. c.
+10).
 He was presented with the Freedom of the City of London in July of that year.
-In 1896, he was chairman of a Royal Commission into the licensing laws.
-Other members of the Commission disagreed with part of his report, and he resigned the chair, which left Sir Algernon West to complete a majority report.
+In 1896, he was chairman of a royal commission into the licensing laws.
+Other members of the commission disagreed with part of his report, and he resigned the chair, which left Sir Algernon West to complete a majority report.
 However, the report was published in Peel's name and recommended that the number of licensed houses should be greatly reduced.
 The report was a valuable weapon in the hands of reformers.

 A street in Warwick, Peel Road, was named in his honour.